v. fought(fôt), fight·ing, fights

 a.
 To attempt to harm or gain power over an adversary by blows or with weapons.

 b.
-Sports To engage in a boxing match.
+Sports To engage in a boxing match or other similar contest.

 2. To engage in a quarrel; argue: They are always fighting about money.

 3. To strive vigorously and resolutely, as in trying to overcome something; contend: fought against graft; fighting for her rights.
 See Synonyms at oppose.

 a.
 To contend with or oppose with violence or in battle.